As seen in superlawyers:

 Interests

-Mr. Lesser has been an avid surfer for over 25 years, and is a member of the ASL, Association of Surfing Lawyers.
+Len is an avid surfer, and is a member of the ASL, Association of Surfing Lawyers.